How much should you spend buying a watch?

 - Above $3000

-- The accessories (the casing and the bracelet/strap).
+- The accessories (the case and the band).

 - Heritage – brand name and history

-It is normal to find very different watches (sometimes from different manufacturers) using the exact same watch movement having a substantial disparity in their prices.
+It is normal to find vastly different watches (sometimes from different manufacturers) using the same watch movement having a substantial disparity in their prices.

 You can easily find a watch that costs $100 having the same movement as a watch that costs $300.00.
-This is because a lot of the times, the accessories and the brand name contribute more to the cost of a watch than the watch movement itself.
+This is because, a lot of the time, the accessories and the brand name contribute more to the cost of a watch than the watch movement itself.

-At below $30.00 what you get will mainly be unknown brands and counterfeit watches.
-The quality of plating on the accessories here will usually be very poor.
-So buying gold plated watches here would be a very risky.
+At below $30.00, what you get will mainly be unknown brands and counterfeit watches.
+The quality of plating on the accessories here will usually be relatively low.
 A safer bet would be leather or rubber straps.
-The likelihood however is that the watch will still be working long after the watch has become an embarrassment.
-This is because the technology behind watch movements has become so common that even very cheap options will work accurately for many years.
+The likelihood is that the watch will still be working long after the watch has become an embarrassment.
+This is because the technology behind watch movements has become so common that even the cheap options will work accurately for many years.

-Between $30.00 and $300.00, the quality improves considerably, and you will find several notable fashion brands having a presence in this segment (though these will usually be on the other side of $100.00) e.g. POLICE, Guess, Tommy Hilfiger watches.
-The quality of the plating will be significantly better (though the higher the price the higher the quality) the leather/rubber would also be better quality… you will also likely be getting stainless steel as the base metal as against brass.
+Between $30.00 and $300.00, the quality improves considerably.
+You will find several notable fashion brands having a presence in this segment (though these will usually be on the other side of $100.00) e.g. POLICE, Guess, Tommy Hilfiger watches.
+The quality of the plating will be significantly better (though the higher the price the higher the quality), the leather/rubber would also be better quality.
+You will also likely be getting stainless steel as the base metal as against brass or other alloys.

-Above $3,000.00 you will not necessarily be getting an improvement in quality.
-What you will be paying for will be the accessories… instead of gold plating; you could be getting a substantion amount of gold deposit, depending on how much you are willing to pay.
-In some cases if you’re really ready to shell out the money you could get the gold studded with diamonds which could take you as high as the other side of a million dollars.
+Above $3,000.00, you will not necessarily be getting a remarkable improvement in quality compared to the earlier bracket.
+What you will be paying for will be the accessories.
+Instead of gold plating, you could be getting a substantial amount of gold deposit, depending on how much you are willing to pay.
+The stones would also be real diamonds.
+If you are ready to shell out the money you could get the gold studded with diamonds which could take you as high as the other side of a million dollars.

-You will also be paying for the tradition and history… handmade this and handmade that since 1875 and things like that.
+You will also be paying for the heritage i.e. handmade this and handmade that since 1825 and things like that.

-The truth of the matter however is that depending on the circle you operate in, these things do have a value and the value could be worth it depending on what is at stake.
+The truth of the matter however is that depending on the circle you operate, these things do have a value and the value could be worth it depending on what is at stake.